ncarlier/webhookd/README.md

 Webhooks are simple scripts within a directory structure.

 By default inside the `./scripts` directory.
-You can change the default directory using the `WHD_SCRIPTS` environment variable or `-script` parameter.
+You can change the default directory using the `WHD_HOOK_SCRIPTS` environment variable or `-hook-scripts` parameter.

 *Example:*